The Lost Patrol (1934 film): Production and casting

-The film was directed by John Ford, who also directed The World Moves On and Judge Priest in the year it came out.
-Ford co-produced the film along with Merian C. Cooper and Cliff Reid.
-Cooper himself had a military career.
-He served in the United States Army Air Service from 1916 to 1921, and would return to military service in World War II, in which he served from 1941 to 1945, reaching the rank of brigadier general.
-Ford himself served in the United States Navy in World War II from 1942 to 1945, reaching the rank of commander.
-He stayed in the reserves from 1946 to 1962.
-In the reserves, Ford reached the rank of rear admiral.
+The film was directed by John Ford, who also directed The World Moves On and Judge Priest in 1934.
 The script was written by Dudley Nichols and Garrett Fort, based on the 1927 war novel Patrol, by Philip MacDonald.
 The novel was first adapted in 1929, by Walter Summers, who directed and wrote the film with Victor McLaglen’s younger brother Cyril in the lead role.
 The novel and movies focus on the psychological strain on a patrol of British soldiers when they become lost in the desert and surrounded by the enemy in Iraq.
 MacDonald himself served in the British cavalry during World War I in the Mesopotamian campaign.

 Richard Dix was cast to play the lead role in The Lost Patrol but he went into another film instead and Victor McLaglen replaced him.
-McLaglen himself was a World War I veteran, having served as a Captain (acting) with the 10th Battalion, Middlesex Regiment.
+McLaglen himself was a World War I veteran, having served as a captain (acting) with the 10th Battalion, Middlesex Regiment.
 Later he claimed to have served with the Royal Irish Fusiliers.
-He served for a time as military Assistant Provost Marshal for the city of Baghdad.
+He served for a time as military assistant provost marshal for the city of Baghdad.
 McLaglen would work with Ford and Nichols again in The Informer.
 The three of them would win Academy Awards for Best Actor, Best Director and Best Adapted Screenplay.

 Already an actor in 1909, Boris Karloff attempted to enlist in the British Army during World War I, but was rejected due to his heart murmur.

 Wallace Ford and Reginald Denny, who played Morelli and Brown, had both served in World War I. Ford served in the United States cavalry, while Denny served as an observer/gunner in the Royal Flying Corps.
 Denny would eventually found a company that made radio-controlled target aircraft during World War II.